rashevskyv/4IFIR/README_ENG.md

    * [Daybreak](https://github.com/Atmosphere-NX/Atmosphere/tree/0.14.1/troposphere/daybreak) - a program for updating system software.
    * [DBI](https://github.com/rashevskyv/dbi) - a potentially better file manager, save manager, and program installer for the console.
    * [Fizeau](https://github.com/averne/Fizeau) - a program that allows you to change color display settings on the screen.
-   * [Battery Desync Fix NX](https://github.com/CTCaer/battery_desync_fix_nx) - a program for fixing battery desync.
-Use only when the battery discharges to 1% in 5 minutes and then works for two hours.
-Use strictly according to the instructions in the program repository if you do not want to lose the full capacity potential of your battery. **Do not use unless necessary!**
    * [SysDVR](https://cloud.sintez.io/s/4IFIR), a fork of [SysDVR](https://github.com/exelix11/SysDVR) - a program for wireless transmission of images from the console to a PC or other device.
    * [sys-ftpd](https://cloud.sintez.io/s/4IFIR), a fork of [sys-ftpd](https://github.com/cathery/sys-ftpd) - an FTP server running in the background.
 6. Installed modules.
 Modules are additional components that work within Atmosphere and allow you to do cool things like using Xbox-compatible controllers, amiibo emulation, overclocking, and more.